CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/changing-transforms.md

         other: O
 ```

-See this example of a sender transform making use of the `npi-lookup` table to replace any instance of the first name
+See this example of a sender transform element making use of the `npi-lookup` table to replace any instance of the first name
 with the matching last name from the table:

 ```